burriach/edlab/content/authors/m.j.-vergotti/_index.md

 ---
 # Display name
-title: Ferran Berloso Clarà
+title: Marina Vergotti

 # Username (this should match the folder name)
 authors:
-- fberloso
+- m.j.-vergotti

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: MSc Student
+role: BSc Student

 # Organizations/Affiliations
 organizations: